-Rank Activity Name Description Activity Class Six-year cost (2024-30) (\$m) 7 Strategic Bike Network Development The lack of appropriate infrastructure and slow delivery to create a cohesive/complete cycling network is reducing the uptake of cycling, negatively affecting carbon reduction and health goals and resulting in significantly higher than average rates of harm for people on bikes.
-The programme implements the Pāneke Poneke Bike Network Plan to deliver a strategic citywide network of connected bike routes in order to improve safety for people on bikes, increase the role of cycling in the transport network, and improve environmental and health outcomes.
-Walking and Cycling Improvements 34.51 11 Chaytor Street Retaining Walls Earthquake Resilience Strengthening Chaytor Street is a major transport route in and out of the city for Karori and Northland.
+Rank Activity Name Description Activity Class Six-year cost (2024-30) (\$m) 9 Chaytor Street Retaining Walls Earthquake Resilience Strengthening Chaytor Street is a major transport route in and out of the city for Karori and Northland.
 High concrete retaining walls are present adjacent to Chaytor Street and these walls also support the lower sections of Raroa Crescent and Northland Tunnel Road.
 Analyses indicate the wall is marginally stable under seismic SLS load condition and likely to become unstable under ULS load conditions.
 Considerable damage to most of the wall and entire collapse of sections of the wall cannot be discounted.
-Local Road Improvements 9.10 11 Kelburn Viaduct - Earthquake Resilience Strengthening Seismic strengthening of bridge to comply with the new (2022) National Seismic Hazard Model.
-Local Road Improvements 4.0 11 Grosvenor Terrace Retaining Walls - Earthquake Resilience Strengthening (RW237 and RW243) Regional integrated road network resilience studies have shown that transport access to and within Wellington city will be disrupted by damage to the road network in large earthquake and storm events, leading to loss of access.
+Local Road Improvements 9.10 9 Kelburn Viaduct - Earthquake Resilience Strengthening Seismic strengthening of bridge to comply with the new (2022) National Seismic Hazard Model.
+Local Road Improvements 4.20 9 Grosvenor Terrace Retaining Walls - Earthquake Resilience Strengthening (RW237 and RW243) Regional integrated road network resilience studies have shown that transport access to and within Wellington city will be disrupted by damage to the road network in large earthquake and storm events, leading to loss of access.
 This resilience project involves strengthening critical retaining walls identified along two of the most critical routes for emergency response and recovery - the Ngaio Gorge Road and Wadestown Route (Grant Road - Grosvenor Terrace).
 The retaining walls will be strengthened to make them more resilient to large earthquake and storm events.
-Local Road Improvements 5.99 30 Lincolnshire Farm New Road Construction of Lincolnshire Farm collector road from Mark Avenue in the south to Jamaica Drive.
+Local Road Improvements 5.99 10 Wellington Strategic Bike Network - Eastern Package (Evans Bay Stage 2 - Niwa to Cobham Dr) Poor cycling uptake, due to the perception that cycling is unsafe and inconvenient, is reducing cycling's contribution to the transport system.
+Unforgiving infrastructure and poor road user behaviour is resulting in significantly higher than average rates of harm to people on bikes.
+Walking and Cycling Improvements 6.59 10 Strategic Bike Network Development The lack of appropriate infrastructure and slow delivery to create a cohesive/complete cycling network is reducing the uptake of cycling, negatively affecting carbon reduction and health goals and resulting in significantly higher than average rates of harm for people on bikes.
+The programme implements the Pāneke Poneke Bike Network Plan to deliver a strategic citywide network of connected bike routes in order to improve safety for people on bikes, increase the role of cycling in the transport network, and improve environmental and health outcomes.
+Walking and Cycling Improvements 34.51 30 Lincolnshire Farm New Road Construction of Lincolnshire Farm collector road from Mark Avenue in the south to Jamaica Drive.
 This new road will connect the suburbs and cater for future urban development in the area.
 The project area is located within the Lincolnshire Farm Development Area and is zoned for future residential development.
 Local Road Improvements 50.40